ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/creating-surface-datasets.rst

 4. Create surface datasets

    Next use mksurfdata_map to create a surface dataset, using the mapping datasets created on the previous step as input.
-There is a version for either clm4_0 or +|version| for this program.
+There is a version for either clm4_0 or |version| for this program.
 See the Section called Using mksurfdata_map to create surface datasets from grid datasets for more information on this.

 5. Create some sort of initial condition dataset